BinderK/BinderK/README.md

 - 💼 [LinkedIn](https://www.linkedin.com/in/kevin-binder-422a53231/)
 - ✉️ kevinbinder92@gmail.com
 - 🌎 Based in Hoboken, NJ.
+- ✅ Authorized to work in the U.S. (EAD) – No sponsorship required

 <!--
 **BinderK/BinderK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.